UniStuttgart-DataEngineering/breadcrumb/README.md

 ## Schema alternatives
-If you like to test the schema alternatives described in the referenced work, checkout the branch named:
+If you like to try the experimental schema alternatives described in the referenced work, checkout the branch named:
 ```
 schema-alternatives
 ```